garzdan/eva-interpreter/README.md

 ### Conditional expressions

+The conditional expressions supported by EVA are the following:

-EVA supports the `if` conditional operator with the following syntax
+- `if` operator, with syntax

 `(if <condition> <consequent> <alternate>)`